cmpsc-481-s22-m1/CASTanet/README.md

 `counter.count_function_without_docstrings(func_count)`

 _ARGUMENTS:_

-  func_count (dict): A dictionary of functions and docstring counts per file
+* dict: A dictionary of functions and docstring counts per file

 _RETURNS:_

-  int: total number of functions - total number of docstrings
+* int: total number of functions - total number of docstrings

 #### exists_docstring

 Determine if a docstring exists for a specified function.

-`counter.exists_docstring(cast_dict, function_name)`
+`counter.exists_docstring(path, function_name)`

 _ARGUMENTS:_

+* path: A string path corresponding to a Python file or a directory
-  cast_dict: A dictionary of files and corresponding CASTs function_name (str): Name of function to check for docstrings
+* function_name (str): Name of function to check for docstrings

 _RETURNS:_

-  -1: function does not exist
+* -1: function does not exist
-  0: function exists without docstring
+* 0: function exists without docstring
-  1: function exists with docstring
+* 1: function exists with docstring

 #### match_class_def